 Class A and B taxi fares

-Class A and B taxis must use taximeters during your journey to make sure you are not charged more than the maximum fare.
+If you use a class A or B taxi, they must use taximeters during your journey to make sure you are not charged more than the maximum fare.

 The fare you are charged cannot be more than the fare shown on the taximeter.